elementor/elementor-developers-docs/src/deprecations/index.md

 ## Deprecation Process

-To avoide regression errors cause by an external addon developers still using deprecated code, the deprecated code is not immediately removed from the codebase.
+To avoid regression errors cause by an external addon developers still using deprecated code, the deprecated code is not immediately removed from the codebase.
 Deprecated code removed over a period covered by a number of released versions.

 Developers are informed of the code change through several channels, including the [developers blog](https://developers.elementor.com/category/deprecations/), major versions release notes, and debug tools.